prooph/event-store/README.md

 # Contribute

-Please feel free to fork and extend existing or add new features and send a pull request with your changes!
+Please feel free to fork and extend existing or add new plugins and send a pull request with your changes!
 To establish a consistent code quality, please provide unit tests for all your changes and may adapt the documentation.

 # Dependencies